-Please note that students are not allowed to take two math courses in the same year without Academic Dean approval.
+Please note that students are not allowed to take two math courses in the same year without approval by the Dean of Academics.
 Students may not double in math classes prior to Geometry.

 The courses below are offered in sequence.
 Students are placed in the math courses appropriate for their level of accomplishment.